I reduced token usage for my app by 80%

 So I switched to gpt-5-mini for SQL and gpt-5-nano for summaries.
 The cost did go down but the latency... boy was it high.
 Like "Seth Rogen in Pineapple Express" high.

-At first I thought it was Supabase or the MCP or network issues or Mercury in retrograde.
-Finally figured out it was just the gpt-5 models being unusably slow for anything real time.
+At first I thought it was Supabase or the MCP or network issues but I finally figured out it was just the gpt-5 models being unusably slow for anything real time (even with reasoning_effort: "low").

-And suddenly the app felt alive again.
-5-7 seconds instead of 30+.
+And surprisingly the app felt fast for the first time.
+5-7 seconds TTFT instead of 30+.
 Much better.

 The actual problem: I was feeding the models way too much shit